Kryptonite Fahgettaboudit Mini: The best bike lock ever?

 In fact, I could only find two u-locks that are heavier: the M18-WL mentioned above and the long shackle version of the OnGuard Brute!

-In case your struggling to imagine how heavy this is, it’s the same weight as 5.5 cans of coke.
+In case you're struggling to imagine how heavy this is, it’s the same weight as 5.5 cans of coke.
 Which is pretty heavy!

 And it doesn’t come with a frame mount!
 So this makes carrying the Fahgettaboudit Mini a bit of a challenge.

 I have heard of people wedging them in their water bottle cages.
-And some people fasten the lock through a belt loop on their jeans.
+And some people fasten the lock through a belt loop on their jeans (I do not recommend this technique, it seems like an accident waiting to happen, to me)

 Otherwise, you could buy a separate, third party frame mount.
 Kryptonite themselves make the Transit H-Bar lock carrier [Amazon] which is compatible with a wide range of bike locks including the Fahgettaboudit.